 Rhythm in the Kindergarten Years

 The kindergarten child (ages 5 - 6) still needs the comfort and predictability of a peaceful daily rhythm.
-In our first post in this series we explored the importance of daily rhythms in the early/preschool years (ages 1 - 4) and today I’d like to look at how these change in the kindy years.
+In the first post in this series we explored the importance of daily rhythms in the early/preschool years (ages 1 - 4) and today I’d like to look at how these change in the kindy years.
 We’ll also look at the benefits of a weekly rhythm and why it’s important to embrace the seasons.

 The kindergarten child thrives in a home life guided by meaningful, unhurried, and steady rhythms of the days, weeks, and seasons.

 Daily rhythm in kindergarten is a continuation from the early years.
 Here’s a recap of those elements of the day for the young child:

 - Anchor routines for waking, meals, and going to bed

 - Singing, rhythmic language, stories…..and also quiet

 - Purposeful work - helping with the home and meals

 - Movement - play (especially outside), walks, fingerplays